Odisha government’s construction work at Jagannath Temple is in larger public interest, says SC

 The petitioners claimed that the Odisha government was carrying out illegal excavation and construction work.
 They added that the Naveen Patnaik-led Odisha government’s initiative poses a serious threat to the structure of the ancient site, according to PTI.

+At Friday’s hearing, the Supreme Court said the even if the petitioners were concerned about damage to the temple, the High Court was already hearing the case.

+“Inspite of that, the matter was mentioned for obtaining urgent orders before the [Supreme Cout] vacation bench on Monday,” it said.
+“Till the matter was not listed again a hue and cry was made as if heavens are going to fall if the matter is not heard.”

-At Friday’s hearing, the Supreme Court described the petitions as “publicity interest litigation”.
-The court directed the petitioners to pay Rs 1 lakh each to the Odisha government within a month of the judgement, Bar and Bench reported.
+The court described the petitions as “publicity interest litigation”.
+It directed the petitioners to pay Rs 1 lakh each to the Odisha government within a month of the judgement, Bar and Bench reported.

-“We highly deprecate the practice of filing such frivolous PIL as it is nothing but abuse of the process of the law,” the bench said.
+“We highly deprecate the practice of filing such frivolous PIL [public interest litigation] as it is nothing but abuse of the process of the law,” the bench said.
 “They encroach upon valuable judicial time which could otherwise be utilised for considering genuine concerns.
 It is high time that such petitions are nipped in the bud so that development work is not stalled.”

+In earlier hearings, Senior Advocate Mahalakshmi Pavani, appearing for the petitioners, had said that there was a complete embargo on construction in the area, PTI reported.

+Pavani had also submitted that the government took permission for the construction from the National Monuments Authority instead of the director of archaeology at the Centre or state level.